home-assistant/home-assistant.io/source/_posts/2019-12-01-home-assistant-for-everyone.markdown

 – <a href="https://news.ycombinator.com/item?id=21667056">cmroanirgo on Hacker News</a>
 </blockquote>

-As Home Assistant grows and evolves, let's make sure we don't judge the additions and changes based from just our own perspective and needs.
+As Home Assistant grows and evolves, let's make sure we don't judge the additions and changes based on just our own perspective and needs.
 Think about how it can help other (potential) Home Assistant users.
-It's our goal that a privacy focused home automation platform is within everyones reach, regardless of background, location or income.
+It's our goal that a privacy-focused home automation platform is within everyone's reach, regardless of background, location or income.

-As the year is coming to a close, I want to wish everyone a wonderful holiday season without having to solve too many relatives computer problems or fighting big corporations closing local APIs ([like last year](https://www.home-assistant.io/blog/2018/12/17/logitech-harmony-removes-local-api/) 🤦‍♂️).
-Home Assistant 0.103 is scheduled for December 11, after which we take a break and willl be back to our regular three week release schedule on January 15, with the release of 0.104.

-Proost!

 Paulus